‘Horizon Of Khufu’ Immersive Virtual Reality Experience Set To Open On Atlanta Beltline | Atlanta Daily World

 Participants will don virtual reality headsets throughout the experience and as they travel back in time.

-“This is a 45 minute VR adventure that you can share with your friends and family in free roaming in large spaces, which is pretty unique,” Katrina Seys, Executive Producer, Excurio.
+“This is a 45 minute VR adventure that you can share with your friends and family in free roaming in large spaces, which is pretty unique,” Catherine Ceys, Executive Director of Excurio by Emissive.
 “That’s made possible thanks to the partnership with Eclipso and thanks to our own technology, to operate and gather so many people in the same space in VR.”

 The journey whisks voyagers 4,500 years into the past, immersing them in Ancient Egypt across 11,000 square feet of space.
 You’ll roam the serene waters of the Nile, see the Great Pyramids of Giza, one of the seven wonders of the world, and mummification ceremonies.